fatemehprhm/fatemehprhm.github.io/projects/voice-controlled-uav.md

 # UAV Control and Navigation with Speech Recognition

-This project focused on the development of a voice-controlled unmanned aerial vehicle (UAV) for object tracking within a simulated environment.
+My master project focused on the development of a voice-controlled unmanned aerial vehicle (UAV) for object tracking within a simulated environment.
 I utilized my expertise in robotics, machine learning, and programming to build a system that integrates speech recognition and object detection for autonomous navigation.

 ## Key Features